If you menstruate, you will have noticed a number of factors changing throughout the month.

 First and foremost, it’s important to know that the different stages of the menstrual cycle are characterised by different hormones.

-Phase 4 – Luteal: Low Oestrogen, High Progesterone
+- Phase 4 – Luteal Phase: Low Oestrogen, High Progesterone

 It is believed that these hormones have different effects on our minds and mood.

-Before we dive into the research, it is important to note that, it still remains poorly understood how the menstrual cycle, which provokes the changes in sex hormone levels, affects emotional cognition.
+Before we dive into the research, it is important to note that it still remains poorly understood how the menstrual cycle, which provokes the changes in sex hormone levels, affects emotional cognition.
+This is an ares that certainly requires additional research.

-How Cortisol Affects Women’s Health and the Menstrual Cycle – click here to find out
+Related article: How Cortisol Affects Women’s Health and the Menstrual Cycle

 Throughout the menstrual cycle, the brain changes – as does everything from spatial skills to sexual desire.
 Graphic by elara.care

-Phase 1 – mind and mood during menstruation
+Phase 1 – mental and emotional health during menstruation

 Being on your period is not the most ‘comfortable’ time of the month.
 It can bring numerous bothersome and even debilitating symptoms, such as acne, acute pain and an upset stomach just to name a few.

-This does not, however, mean that your cognitive ability decreases during your period and rises once it’s over.
+No. Your cognitive ability does not decreases during your period and rises once it’s over.
 In fact, a recent European study showed that menstruation has no influence on a woman’s cognitive performance.

 More research is needed to understand how women feel and operate during this time of the month.

-Phase 2 – mind and mood during the follicular phase
+Phase 2 – mental and emotional health during the follicular phase

-This phase is characterised by high oestrogen and low progesterone levels.
+Hormones: The follicular phase is characterised by high oestrogen and low progesterone levels.
+However oestrogen levels continue to rise throughout the Follicular phase.

 Oestrogen has multiple effects on the brain and plays an important part in regulating moods.
 Although we are lacking enough research to fully comprehend how oestrogen affects women, there are a few things that we do know.